sefeoglu/CRE_PTM/README.md

 ├── config.ini
 ├── data                            -> settings and data split setting here for tacred and fewrel like relation types per task
 ├── doc                             -> figures
-├── main.py
+├── results                         -> results for TACRED with Flan-T5 and All Results for FewRel ├── logs                            -> time cost logs for each experiment and FewRel's in side of FewRel results ├── main.py
 ├── requirements.txt                -> dependecies like libraries
 └── src